Jolaolu/recruiting-take-home/README.md

 # Strings Engineering
-## Backend Coding Exercise
+## Vue Front-End Coding Exercise

 ## Overview
-This exercise serves as a demonstration of how you solve problems using idiomatic Go.
-Your solution will be used to facilitate a conversation during technical interviews.
+This exercise serves as a demonstration of how you solve problems using idiomatic Vue.js and Typescript.
+Your solution will be used to facilitate a conversation on a follow-up technical interview.

 ## Rules
 There are a few guidelines to follow while completing this exercise: